pbakota/csharp-realtime-board/README.md

 What is STOMP?
 You can read about STOMP here: https://stomp.github.io/stomp-specification-1.2.html

 This is a very simple relay implementation.
 It does not implement full STOMP server.
-It is only capable to forward (relay) STOMP messages from client to to message broker and to accept and route direct messages to the appropriate controllers.
+It is only capable to forward (relay) STOMP messages from client to message broker and to accept and route direct messages to the appropriate controllers.

 ### The usage